2002 Protection One 400

 The 2002 Protection One 400 was the 29th stock car race of the 2002 NASCAR Winston Cup Series and the second iteration of the event.
 The race was held on Sunday, September 29, 2002, before a crowd of 78,000 in Kansas City, Kansas, at Kansas Speedway, a 1.5 miles (2.4 km) permanent D-shaped oval racetrack.
 The race took the scheduled 267 laps to complete.
 At race's end, Jeff Gordon, driving for Hendrick Motorsports, would pull away on the final restart with three laps to go to win his 61st career NASCAR Winston Cup Series win and his third and final win of the season.
 To fill out the podium, Ryan Newman and Rusty Wallace, both driving for Penske Racing, would finish second and third, respectively.

+Sterling Marlin suffered a neck injury from a crash during the race, which resulted in him missing the rest of the season.

 Background

 Kansas Speedway is a 1.5-mile (2.4 km) tri-oval race track in Kansas City, Kansas.
 It was built in 2001 and hosts two annual NASCAR race weekends.
 The NTT IndyCar Series also raced there until 2011.
 The speedway is owned and operated by the International Speedway Corporation.